Gordent History, Family Crest & Coats of Arms

 Some of the Gordent family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Gordent family to the New World and Oceana
+Migration of the Gordent family

 When these Boernician-Scottish settlers arrived in North America they brought little with them and often had restart their lives from scratch.
 Through time, much of their heritage was lost, and it is only this century through Clan societies and highland games that many have recovered their national heritage.
 Research into various historical records has revealed some of first members of the Gordent family to immigrate North America: Alexander Gordon who settled in New England in 1652; George Gordon settled in Virginia in 1636; Laughlath Gordon settled in Boston in 1652; Nicholas Gordon settled in Virginia in 1635.